vvdleun/audiostreamerscrobbler/README.md

 ## Description

-AudioStreamerScrobbler is an application that monitors hardware audiostreamers (currently only BluOS devices, but Yamaha MusicCast support is planned for the near future) and scrobbles played tracks to one or more of the following scrobbler services:
+AudioStreamerScrobbler is an application that monitors hardware audiostreamers (BluOS and - experimental! - Yamaha MusicCast support) and scrobbles played tracks to one or more of the following scrobbler services:

 * Last FM (https://last.fm)
 * ListenBrainz (https://listenbrainz.org/)